Code-Institute-Submissions/sa-offences/README.md

 - Everything is device responsive, which was checked in the developer tools.
 - the project was also tested on my personal mobile that runs chrome.

 - The project guidelines stated that dc charts are not responsive and are for desktop and large screen viewing.
 I made the chart containers responsive so they all stacked appropriately to the device being used.
+Also
+I made the larger charts overflow hidden on the tablet and mobile versions.
+That way the user can scroll on the "x" axis to view the charts at an appropriate and readable size.
+A message for this has been displayed on the initial loading of the charts so it is a bit more obvious to the user.

 - I originally had a reset button for each graph.
 For an unknown reason the bar and line graphs wouldn't reset but the pie and row charts would.
 I didn't feel it was 100% necessary to have a reset button for each chart, so I changed this to just having one for all charts, which was a different code and worked.
 Reference to the code https://stackoverflow.com/questions/21550270/dc-js-unable-to-redraw-charts